krakend/krakend-documentation/endpoints/parameter-forwarding.md

   ]
 {{< /highlight >}}

-Enabling the wildcard pollutes your backends, as any query string sent by end users or malicious attackers gets through the gateway and impacts the backends behind.
+**Enabling the wildcard pollutes your backends**, as any query string sent by end users or malicious attackers gets through the gateway and impacts the backends behind.
 Our recommendation is to let the gateway know which are the query strings in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
 If the decision is to go with the wildcard, make sure your backends can handle abuse attempts from clients.

 ### Mandatory query string parameters
-When your backend requires query string parameters and you want to make them **mandatory** in KrakenD, use the `{variables}` placeholders in the endpoints definition.
-The variables can be injected in the backends as part of the query string parameters.
+When your backend requires mandatory **query string** parameters and you want to make them **mandatory** in KrakenD, the only way to enforce this is using the `{variable}` placeholders in the endpoints definition.
+Mandatory means that the endpoint won't exist unless the parameter is passed.
 For instance:

 {{< highlight json >}}
 {